 Recommendations:

+Participation in intensive exercise programmes and competitive sport should be considered on an individual basis, after evaluation of the disease characteristics and risk determinants.
+Advising an athlete with DCM regarding participation in competitive sport requires a comprehensive and clear explanation, and assurance of understanding of the associated risk on behalf of the athlete,.

-1. Asymptomatic athletes with LV cavity dilatation and preserved LV function, in the absence of a family history of DCM, abnormal ECG patterns and atrial/ventricular tachyarrhythmias should not be considered as DCM.
-Therefore, no restriction for competitive sports is applicable to this cohort.
+1. The presence of LV cavity dilatation with preserved LV function, in the absence of a family history of DCM, abnormal ECG patterns and atrial/ventricular tachyarrhythmias should not be considered to represent expression of physiological cardiac remodeling rather than DCM.
+Therefore, no restriction to competitive sports is applicable to this cohort of athletes.
 (Class IIa, Level of evidence B)

-2. Athletes with a diagnosis of DCM and mildly reduced LV systolic function (EF ≥40%), may engage in most competitive sport if they are asymptomatic, without prior history of unexplained syncope and ventricular tachyarrhythmias on ambulatory ECG monitoring and exercise testing.
-Exceptions include patients with a family history of SCD/CA and/or with mutations that convey an increased risk of life-threatening ventricular arrhythmias (as Lamin A/C or Filamin C mutation), irrespective of the severity of LV dysfunction and dilatation.
-These patients should not be advised to engage in competitive sports.
+2. Athletes with an unequivocal diagnosis of DCM, but mildly reduced LV systolic function (EF ≥40%) may selectively engage in all competitive sport with the exception of those where syncope may be associated with serious harm or death (Figure 1) if they are asymptomatic, without prior history of unexplained syncope and without frequent/complex ventricular tachyarrhythmias on ambulatory ECG monitoring and exercise testing.
+Exceptions include patients with a family history of SCD/CA and/or those previously identified with mutations during cascade screening for familial DCM, which are associated with an increased risk of life-threatening arrhythmias (such as Lamin A/C or Filamin C mutation), irrespective of the severity of LV dysfunction and dilatation.
+These patients should be advised not to engage in competitive sports.
 (Class IIb; Level of Evidence C).

-3. Athletes with a diagnosis of DCM who are symptomatic, or have a LV ejection fraction <40%, or extensive LGE on CMR and frequent/complex ventricular tachyarrhythmias on ambulatory monitoring and exercise testing, or prior history of unexplained syncope should not be advised to engage in competitive sports.
-(Class III; Level of Evidence C) These patients should be advised to limit their exercise programs to leisure-time activities have regular clinical surveillance consistent with current recommendations for the management of DCM.
+3. Athletes with a diagnosis of DCM who are symptomatic, or have a LV ejection fraction <40%, or extensive LGE (i.e., >20%) on CMR and/or frequent/complex ventricular tachyarrhythmias on ambulatory ECG monitoring and exercise testing, or prior history of unexplained syncope should be advised not to engage in competitive sports.
+(Class III; Level of Evidence C) These patients should be advised to limit their exercise programmes to leisure-time activities and undergo regular clinical surveillance, consistent with current recommendations for the management of DCM.

 Genotype-positive, phenotype-negative DCM athletes

-Currently, there are over 50 genes implicated in DCM which encode sarcomeric, cyctoskeletal, nuclear envelope and sarcolemmal proteins, ion channels and intercellular junctions.
-(56).
+Currently, there are over 50 genes implicated in DCM, which encode sarcomeric, cyctoskeletal, nuclear envelope and sarcolemmal proteins, ion channels and intercellular junctions (59).

-The impact of regular exercise training on the natural history of G+/P- individuals is not yet fully understood, although individuals with an isolated disease causing mutation in the absence of overt phenotypic features of DCM should be not considered to have the disease.
+The impact of regular exercise training on the natural history of G+/P- individuals is not yet fully understood, although individuals with an isolated pathogenic variant , in the absence of overt phenotypic features of DCM, should be not considered to have the disease.

 Recommendations.

 The G+P- athletes should be assessed to exclude the phenotypic and clinical features of DCM (including CMR, exercise test and 24-hour ECG).
-In the absence of evidence for DCM, these individuals may be allowed to engage in competitive sports, with the recommendation to undergo a periodical evaluation, at least annually, in order to early detect the phenotypic expression of the disease.
+In the absence of evidence for DCM, these individuals may be allowed to engage in all competitive sports, with the recommendation to undergo a periodical evaluation, at least annually, in order to early detect the phenotypic expression of the disease.
 (Class IIa; Level of Evidence C).

 Left Ventricular Non Compaction Cardiomyopathy